IBM-Cloud/ansible-collection-ibm/docs/ibm_is_instance_template.rst

 Parameters
 ----------

+  total_volume_bandwidth (False, int, None)
+    The amount of bandwidth (in megabits per second) allocated exclusively to instance storage volumes

+  keys (True, list, None)
+    (Required for new resource) SSH key Ids for the instance template

+  user_data (False, str, None)
+    User data given for the instance

+  availability_policy_host_failure (False, str, None)
+    The availability policy to use for this virtual server instance

+  name (False, str, None)
+    Instance Template name

   zone (True, str, None)
     (Required for new resource) Zone name

-  profile (True, str, None)
-    (Required for new resource) Profile info

-  total_volume_bandwidth (False, int, None)
-    The amount of bandwidth (in megabits per second) allocated exclusively to instance storage volumes

-  dedicated_host (False, str, None)
+  default_trusted_profile_auto_link (False, bool, None)
-    Unique Identifier of the Dedicated Host where the instance will be placed
+    If set to `true`, the system will create a link to the specified `target` trusted profile during instance creation.
+Regardless of whether a link is created by the system or manually using the IAM Identity service, it will be automatically deleted when the instance is deleted.

-  primary_network_interface (True, list, None)
+  metadata_service (False, list, None)
-    (Required for new resource) Primary Network interface info
+    The metadata service configuration

   vpc (True, str, None)
     (Required for new resource) VPC id

-  placement_group (False, str, None)
-    Unique Identifier of the Placement Group for restricting the placement of the instance

   network_interfaces (False, list, None)
     None

-  image (False, str, None)
-    image name

   resource_group (False, str, None)
     Instance template resource group

-  name (False, str, None)
-    Instance Template name

-  default_trusted_profile_auto_link (False, bool, None)
-    If set to `true`, the system will create a link to the specified `target` trusted profile during instance creation.
-Regardless of whether a link is created by the system or manually using the IAM Identity service, it will be automatically deleted when the instance is deleted.

-  default_trusted_profile_target (False, str, None)
+  boot_volume (False, list, None)
-    The unique identifier or CRN of the default IAM trusted profile to use for this virtual server instance.
+    None

-  keys (True, list, None)
+  profile (True, str, None)
-    (Required for new resource) SSH key Ids for the instance template
+    (Required for new resource) Profile info

+  dedicated_host (False, str, None)
+    Unique Identifier of the Dedicated Host where the instance will be placed

   dedicated_host_group (False, str, None)
     Unique Identifier of the Dedicated Host Group where the instance will be placed

+  placement_group (False, str, None)
+    Unique Identifier of the Placement Group for restricting the placement of the instance

   volume_attachments (False, list, None)
     None

+  default_trusted_profile_target (False, str, None)
+    The unique identifier or CRN of the default IAM trusted profile to use for this virtual server instance.

   catalog_offering (False, list, None)
     The catalog offering or offering version to use when provisioning this virtual server instance template.
 If an offering is specified, the latest version of that offering will be used.
 The specified offering or offering version may be in a different account in the same enterprise, subject to IAM policies.

-  metadata_service_enabled (False, bool, False)
-    Indicates whether the metadata service endpoint is available to the virtual server instance

-  user_data (False, str, None)
-    User data given for the instance

-  boot_volume (False, list, None)
+  primary_network_interface (True, list, None)
-    None
+    (Required for new resource) Primary Network interface info

-  availability_policy_host_failure (False, str, None)
+  image (False, str, None)
-    The availability policy to use for this virtual server instance
+    image name

   id (False, str, None)